 AWS Solutions for Big Data Challenges

-At ClearScale, we’ve found that working with AWS services can help overcome these five big data challenges ─ as well as many others while delivering additional benefits.
+At ClearScale, we’ve found that working with AWS data analytics services can help overcome these six big data challenges.

 Additionally, there is a robust portfolio of cloud services to ingest, synchronize, store, secure, process, warehouse, orchestrate, and visualize massive amounts of data.